2008 United States House of Representatives elections in Mississippi: District 1

 This district covers the northeastern part of the state, including the cities of Columbus, Grenada, Oxford, Southaven, and Tupelo.
 Democrat Travis Childers was the Representative to the district, having defeated Republican Greg Davis in an April 22 special election.
 Childers and Davis faced each other again in November along with Green Party candidate John Wages, Jr., a college professor and farmer; and independent candidate Wally Pang, a restaurant owner.
-CQ Politics forecast the race as 'Leans Democratic', and Childers was re-elected with 54.45% of the vote.
+CQ Politics forecast the race as 'Leans Democratic', and Childers was re-elected with 54.46% of the vote.

+Predictions

 District 2

 This district consists of the Mississippi Delta and most of the capital city of Jackson and is Mississippi's only majority-black district.
 Democrat Bennie Thompson had been in office since 1993, when he won a special election to replace Mike Espy who had resigned to become Secretary of Agriculture under President Bill Clinton.
 Thompson was challenged on the Republican side by teacher Richard Cook.
 CQ Politics forecasts the race as 'Safe Democrat' and Thompson was comfortably re-elected with 69.05% of the vote.